NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ## 3. Plotting Routines

-The last part of this tutorial covers the plotting capabilities within CAP.
+The last part of this tutorial introduces the plotting capabilities of CAP.
 CAP can create several kinds of plots:

 |Type of plot      |    MarsPlot designation|
 |----------------------|-------------------|